sachin-handiekar/learning-jvmti/manuscript/introduction.md

 The path following -agentpath: is the absolute path from which to load the library.
 No library name expansion will occur.
 The &lt;options&gt; will be passed to the agent on start-up.
 For example, if the option -agentpath:c:\myLibs\foo.dll=opt1,opt2 is specified, the VM will attempt to load the shared library c:\myLibs\foo.dll.
 If the agent library is statically linked into the executable then no actual loading takes place.

+The entry point for dynamic agent shared library is the `Agent_OnLoad` method which gets used during the OnLoad phase.
+There is another approach by which agents can be attached on a running JVM (Live phase) in which case the `Agent_OnAttach` method gets used.